AdguardTeam/KnowledgeBaseMail/docs/solving-problems/email-not-accepted.md

 ## If a temporary address is not accepted

-Let our support team via *Report a bug* or at <support@adguard-mail.com>.
+Let our support team know via *Report a bug* or at <support@adguard-mail.com>.
 We will look into the issue and update the domain if necessary.